 Option 2: Replace Your HVAC System

-Another solution for delivering heat and air conditioning into your home addition is to add on to the ductwork from your present forced-air system.
+Another solution for delivering heat and air conditioning into your home addition is to add on to the ductwork from your current forced-air system.
 If you rely on radiators or baseboard heating, you can add hot water piping to the new space.

 Option 3: Add a Ductless Mini-Split